 Professionally speaking, a bag can carry 14 clubs.
 But having one club that works for you should be enough.
-There are professional players who actually carry a couple of drivers: one for shot-shaping and another one for maximum distance.
+Some professional players carry a couple of drivers: one for shot-shaping and another for maximum distance.
 But for beginners, this is not a necessity.

 How often should I buy a driver?

-Generally speaking, with proper care and accurate fit, a driver should last you about two to four years.
-But of course, there are various factors that can come into play such as frequency of play, skill development, budget, and change of play style.
+Generally speaking, a driver should last you about two to four years with proper care and accurate fit.
+But of course, various factors can come into play, such as frequency of play, skill development, budget, and change of play style.

 There’s more to choosing a driver than the player’s height, but it sure is one of the things that should be largely considered.
 If in doubt, you should talk to a professional so you won’t have to waste your money on buying the wrong things.
 Remember, a driver with an accurate fit can last you for a long time!